 - Place on a piece of parchment paper.
 Lightly dab the surface of the bun with some milk using your finger to smooth the surface.
 Loosely cover with clean kitchen towel to prevent drying.
 Work with another dough and do the same.
 Proceed to proofing after that

 - Most likely your steamer won't be able to accommodate steaming all buns at one go.
 You may need to steam in 2-3 batches, which means, the rest of the batches will sit longer and continue to proof while waiting for the steamer.
 Not good for the buns!
 Here's what you can do: Make sure the cover them with plastic wrap and then place them in the refrigerator to slow down the yeast activity or halt it all together until they are ready to be steamed

 - Bring the water in your steamer to a boil.
 Wrap the lid of your steamer with a kitchen towel to prevent moisture dripping back on the steamed buns as this will create "burn" spots

 - LOWER THE HEAT TO LOW (Yes, I type this in caps so you don't miss it!).
-Place the buns in there, leaving about 1-inch space in between and steamed on LOW heat for 8 minutes for medium buns like this
+Place the buns in there, leaving about 1-inch space in between and steamed on LOW heat for 5-5 minutes for plain medium-large buns with no filling, 10-12 minutes for large buns with filling

-- After 8 minutes, turn off the heat.
+- After steaming, turn off the heat.
 DO NOT OPEN THE LID of the steamer.
-Let the buns sit there for 3 minutes like this.
+Let the buns sit there for 1 minute like this.
 The buns will not sink or wrinkle due to the sudden change in temperature

 - Remove the buns to wire rack to let them cool down.
 This is to ensure the bottom of the steamed buns will not be wet and soggy